unixsurfer/haproxystats/README.rst

 * **dir** Defaults to **/var/lib/haproxystats/local-store**

 A directory to stores statistics after they have been processed.
-The currect format is compatible with Graphite.
+The correct format is compatible with Graphite.

 Systemd integration
 -------------------

-haproxystats-pull and haproxystats-process are simple programs which are not daemonized and they emit logging messages to stdout.
+haproxystats-pull and haproxystats-process are simple programs which are not daemonized and they output logging messages to stdout.
 This is by design as it simplifies the code.
-The daemonetization and logging is off-loaded to systemd which has everything we need for that job.
+The daemonenization and logging is off-loaded to systemd which has everything we need for that job.

 In the root directory of the project there are service files for both programs.